metrorailings/OwlBlog/content/posts/week-17-insights.md

 Tyler Higbee with a few clutch catches.
 Can he sustain this type of production?

 San Francisco is seriously impressing me.

+The Staley defense isn't built to handle power running teams.